braindynamicslab/dyneusr/README.md

 ## Usage

-The documentation will have an [example gallery](https://github.com/braindynamicslab/dyneusr/blob/master/examples/) with short Jupyter notebooks highlighting different aspects of DyNeuSR. (*coming soon*)
+The documentation will have an [example gallery](https://github.com/braindynamicslab/dyneusr/blob/master/examples/) with short Jupyter notebooks highlighting different aspects of DyNeuSR.

 For more detailed examples, see these [notebook tutorials](https://github.com/braindynamicslab/dyneusr-notebooks/).